virtualnadeem/technocrisis/about.md

 permalink: /about/
 ---

-This is not a blog.
+This is not a news portal.

 This is a terminal.